bodhi/bodhi.github.com/index.markdown

 # Techscursion

-An archive of programming articles.
+An archive of programming articles and links to programming-related… things.
 [Read about the site](/about), if you like.